 NOTE: Rims can be recycled in the scrap metal container.

-Howard County residents may dispose of unlimited quantities of household trash with a valid driver license.
 Residents disposing of unusually large quantities of household trash using a greater than 3/4 ton vehicle, or disposing of waste for someone else, may be required to obtain a Special Exception Permit.

 Residents disposing of construction, demolition and home improvement waste will be charged the commercial tip fee ($80/ton).
 This includes deliveries mixed with household waste.

-Items Accepted: Brush, small tree branches, pine cones, grass, leaves, untreated construction lumber (no nails), pallets, crates and Christmas trees.
+Items Accepted: Brush, small tree branches, pine cones, grass, leaves, untreated construction lumber (no nails), crates and Christmas trees.

 A landfill employee will direct residents to the Wood Waste Area.
 Items must be debagged unless yard trim is contained in paper bags.
 Compost, topsoil and mulch is also available for purchase.